codio-c5/C5-Development/.guides/content/The-Caesar-Cipher-ac90.md

-Notice how the last `n` letters (3 in the above example) are dealt with by starting again at the letter "a" if it would go past "z".
+Notice how the last `n` letters (3 in the above example) are dealt with by starting again at the letter "a" if it would go past "z."

 If you know a ciphertext is obtained using a shift cipher, getting the original plaintext is simple.
 You can just try different keys until you find the one that produces an intelligible message.